uclcombiseminar/uclcombiseminar.github.io/index.md

 To subscribe to the mailing list, please email Shoham Letzter at s [dot] letzter [at] ucl [dot] ac [dot] uk.

-To see a list of past and future talks, see the [Talks](http://localhost:4000/blog/) page.

 ---

 # Next Speaker:
----

 <ul class="post-list">
   {% for post in site.posts reversed %}